 The cited articles and materials show that Dioxins are commonly known to cause a disruption in the endocrine system of animals, including humans, and further that exposure has been shown to cause an increased risk for diabetes.
 Specifically, the Congressionally sponsored National Academy of Sciences study of Veterans and Agent Orange showed "an association between exposure to the herbicides used in Vietnam or the contaminant dioxin and type 2 diabetes."
 The medical opinion of Dr. Edelman indicated that it is at least as likely as not that the exposure to Agent Orange (dioxin) is etiologically related to the veteran's current diabetes.
-The documentary evidence, together with the informative regulatory language cited by the veteran's counsel, is considered to evidence makes it clear that the veterans type 2 diabetes is causally related to his exposure to Dioxin while in service.
-Therefore, service connection for diabetes melli type 2, is considered warranted.
-The effective date is 03-07-07, the date of claim wit continuous prosecution.
+The documentary evidence, together with the informative regulatory language cited by the veteran's counsel, is considered to support the medical opinion by Dr. Edelman, and further, the combination of all of this evidence makes it clear that the veterans type 2 diabetes is causally related to his exposure to Dioxin while in service.
+Therefore, service connection for diabetes mellitus, type 2, is considered warranted.
+The effective date is 03-07-07, the date of claim with continuous prosecution.

-The evaluation is this condition is based on the medical evidence of record, including treatment records, showing that you take insulin to control the condition, and have be on insulin treatment since at least March 2007.
-Based on this evidence an evaluation 20 percent disabling is considered warranted, effective 03-07-07.
-A higher evaluation 40 percent disabling may be assigned for diabetes requiring insulin, restricted diet, an regulation of activities are required, which is not shown at this time.
+The evaluation is this condition is based on the medical evidence of record, including treatment records, showing that you take insulin to control the condition, and have been on insulin treatment since at least March 2007.
+Based on this evidence an evaluation as 20 percent disabling is considered warranted, effective 03-07-07.
+A higher evaluation as 40 percent disabling may be assigned for diabetes requiring insulin, restricted diet, and regulation of activities are required, which is not shown at this time.
 Regulation of activities means avoidance of strenuous occupational and recreational activities.

-2. Service connection for peripheral neuropathy, left lower extremity, as second: to the service-connected disability of diabetes mellitus, type 2.
+2. Service connection for peripheral neuropathy, left lower extremity, as secondary to the service-connected disability of diabetes mellitus, type 2.

-Service connection for peripheral neuropathy, left lower extremity, has been establish as related to the service-connected disability of diabetes mellitus, type 2, because the medical evidence of record including treatment records since March 2007 show this condition is related to your service connected diabetes.
+Service connection for peripheral neuropathy, left lower extremity, has been established as related to the service-connected disability of diabetes mellitus, type 2, because the medical evidence of record including treatment records since March 2007 show this condition is related to your service connected diabetes.
 An evaluation of 10 percent is assigned from March 7, 2007, the date of claim with continuous prosecution.
-An evaluation of 10 percent is assigned for incomplete paralysis of foot movements which mild, which is based on the treatment records showing painful peripheral neuropathy in the lower extremities, without any showing of motor impairment or atrophy, and is therefore considered only a sensory impairment.
-A higher evaluation of 20 percent is warranted unless evidence demonstrates incomplete paralysis of foot movements which moderate, which is not shown at this time.
+An evaluation of 10 percent is assigned for incomplete paralysis of foot movements which is mild, which is based on the treatment records showing painful peripheral neuropathy in the lower extremities, without any showing of motor impairment or atrophy, and is therefore considered only a sensory impairment.
+A higher evaluation of 20 percent is not warranted unless evidence demonstrates incomplete paralysis of foot movements which is moderate, which is not shown at this time.